-Becoming an Electrician Without an Apprenticeship: Here at Access Training, we offer intensive short-course training packages that will help you to get equally qualified (if not more) without needing to partake in an apprenticeship scheme.
+Becoming an Electrician Without an Apprenticeship: Here at Access Training, we offer intensive short-course training packages that will help you to get equally qualified (if not more) without needing to join an apprenticeship scheme.

 View Level 3 Electrician Courses >

-Whatever route you choose, the typical electrician will have the following:
+Whatever route you choose, the typical electrician needs to have: